Financial Planning Steps

-Income statements show revenues and expenses over a certain period of time and compare the totals of each item to figure out whether you lost resources or gained income during that time.
-The example below shows an LTSS income statement for a tribal home- and community-based services (HCBS) program.
+Income statements compare revenues and expenses over a certain period of time to figure out whether you lost resources, gained income, or broke even during that time.

 *Source: Adapted from C. Harrison and W.P.
 Harrison, 2013, Introduction to Health Care Finance and Accounting, Clifton Park, NY: Delmar

-Once you have a current budget and a clear picture of your "payer mix" (Steps 1 and 2), you can set specific goals you want your LTSS program to reach by a particular date.
-These financial goals are a type of goal called performance targets.
+Once you have a current budget and a clear picture of your payer mix, you can set performance targets, which are financial goals you want your LTSS program to reach by a particular date.
 Some example financial performance targets include:

 - Increase total revenue to $750,000 within the next calendar year

 - Generate 70% of total revenue from patient-generated sources by the end of the calendar year

 - Increase Medicaid revenue to 60% of total patient-generated revenues within the next calendar year